DriftBase/drfitauth/README.md

 # BitBend Auth

-Looking for easy to use authentication & authorization infrastructure look no further than DriftBase Auth
+Looking for easy to use authentication & authorization infrastructure look no further than BitBend Auth

 Built With 💖 by BitBend